MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 Group Policy tools use administrative template files (`.admx`, `.adml`) to populate policy settings in the user interface.
 This allows administrators to manage registry-based policy settings.
-The `InstallPSCorePolicyDefinitions.ps1` script installs PowerShell Core Administrative Templates on the local machine.
+The `InstallPSCorePolicyDefinitions.ps1` script installs PowerShell Administrative Templates on the local machine.

 ```powershell